5 English Language, 5 in Maths and a 5 in a science.

 Paper 3: Issues and Options in Psychology

 This covers issues and debates in psychology, such as the nature v nurture debate and the gender / cultural biases present in psychological research and theory.
 It also covers three options, one from each of three categories.
-At present, we are planning to cover gender (for typical development), schizophrenia (from atypical development) and Forensic psychology (from maladaptive development).
+At present, we are planning to cover gender (for typical development), schizophrenia (from atypical development) and Addiction.